German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 He gets up at 8 o’clock.

-German reflexive verbs relate to actions that would be inflicted upon the subject itself.
-This means that they’ll come attached with reflexive pronouns.
+German reflexive verbs relate to actions that would be done on the subject itself.
+They usually come attached with reflexive pronouns.

 The verb word itself still follows their strong, weak or mixed natures, but the reflexive pronoun must show up somewhere in the sentence.